whiskyechobravo/kerko/docs/config-params.md

 ### `download_attachment_new_window`

-Open attachments in new windows.
+Open attachments in new tabs.
 In other words: add the HTML `target="_blank"` attribute to attachment links.

 Type: Boolean <br>